HID Global: Products

+HID Global’s PKI certificates offerings include cloud‑based Certificate Lifecycle Management through its PKI‑as‑a‑Service (PKIaaS) platform, which provides automated certificate discovery, issuance, renewal and revocation; trusted digital certificates delivered through HID IdenTrust, a globally deployed certificate authority serving enterprises and government agencies; and SSL/TLS certificate services via ZeroSSL, acquired by HID in 2024 to expand its public key infrastructure and website security capabilities.

 Manufacturing

 The company is based in Austin, Texas with other production facilities in Asia and Europe.
 Some of these facilities are located in Hong Kong, China and Galway, Ireland.

 It also has research and development centers in Cardiff, United Kingdom, Bengaluru and Chennai in India, Suresnes near Paris in France, Prague in Czech Republic, Kraków in Poland, Vienna and Graz in Austria, Stockholm in Sweden, Milpitas in Northern California and Salt Lake City in Utah.
 The company also has a design facility in Chennai, India.

 Partners

-HID Global serves a variety of partner such as OEMs, system integrators, application developers and channel partners in domestic and international markets.
+HID Global works with a variety of partner such as OEMs, system integrators, application developers and channel partners in domestic and international markets.
 Some OEM partners include Siemens, Honeywell, Lenel (UTC Fire & Security), and Tyco.
 The company also partners with computer manufacturers to create new products.
 HID worked with Dell to develop HID on the Desktop, a three-component PC logon application that won the 2009 Smart Card Alliance Award for Outstanding Technology.
 HID later partnered with Panasonic to integrate an HID Global RFID module into Panasonic's Personal Identification Mini Dock to support reading biometric passports.

 HID Global worked with Inside Secure (formally known as Inside Contactless) and US Bank to supply HID iCLASS contactless smart card technology in the US Bank PayID card program that was the 2010 Paybefore Award Winner for Best Innovative Program.
-The PayID card program uses an all-purpose card to provide contactless physical access to U.S. Bank facilities, along with contactless payment and traditional magnetic stripe cards for purchases made by U.S. Bank employees.
+The PayID card program uses a multifunction card that supports contactless physical access to U.S. Bank facilities, along with contactless payment and traditional magnetic stripe cards for purchases made by U.S. Bank employees.

+HID Global technologies are integrated with a range of third-party platforms and solutions within the physical security ecosystem, including open platform systems such as those developed by IDCUBE.